 What is a Voltmeter?

 Electrical current consists of a flow of charge carriers.
 Voltage, also called electromotive force (EMF) or potential difference, manifests as "electrical pressure" that makes current possible.
-Given a circuit having a constant resistance, the current through the circuit varies in direct proportion to the voltage across the circuit.
+Given an electric circuit under test, having a constant resistance, the current through the circuit varies in direct proportion to the voltage across the circuit.

 A voltmeter can be tailored to have various full-scale ranges by switching different values of resistance in series with the microammeter as shown in Fig. 3-6.
 The voltmeter exhibits high internal resistance because the resistors have large ohmic values.
 The greater the supply voltage, the larger the internal resistailce of the meter because the necessary series resistance increases as the voltage increases.